-Drug testing is one tool that child welfare workers often use to determine if a parent is using substances and to facilitate decision making with families affected by substance use disorders.
-Drug testing refers to the use of various biologic sources, such as urine, saliva, sweat, hair, breath, blood, and meconium to determine the presence of specific substances or their metabolites in an individual’s system.
-Drug tests, however, do not provide sufficient information for substantiating allegations of child abuse or neglect or for making decisions about the disposition of a case.
-The best way to identify a substance use disorder or determine if a child is at risk is to use a combination of screening and assessment processes that include a safety and risk assessment, clinical instruments, random drug testing, self-reports, and observations of behavioral indicators.
-Assuming there are no other safety concerns, a positive drug test or a series of positive drug tests should not be used as a condition of child visitation, particularly for supervised visitation.
-Visitation should not be taken away as a punitive response – team members should instead assess the adequacy of the treatment plan for continued use as a part of the response.
+Drug testing is a tool that can be used to determine if a parent is using substances and to facilitate decision making with families affected by substance use disorders.
+Drug testing refers to the use of biologic sources, such as urine, saliva, sweat, hair, breath, blood, and meconium to identify specific substances or their metabolites in an individual’s system.
+However, drug tests do not provide sufficient information for substantiating allegations of child abuse or neglect or for making decisions about the disposition of a case.
+The most effective way to identify a substance use disorder or determine if a child is at risk for maltreatment or neglect is to use a combination of screening and assessment tools inclusive of safety and risk assessments, clinical instruments, random drug testing, self-reports, and observations of behavioral indicators.
+Assuming there are no other safety concerns, a positive drug test or a series of positive drug tests should not be used as the sole determining factor in the removal of a child from the home or to determine parental visitation.

-The guidelines and materials below provide an overview of the general best practice guidelines of drug testing in child welfare and across systems.
+The resources on this page provide an overview of the general best practice guidelines of drug testing in child welfare and across systems.

-Contact us at firstname.lastname@example.org or 1(866) 493-2758 to learn more about implementing substance abuse specialists or recovery coaches into your practice.
+Contact us at firstname.lastname@example.org or 1(866) 493-2758 to learn more about best practices for using drug testing in child welfare.

 Policy and Practice Resources

 Drug Testing in Child Welfare: Practice and Policy Considerations (PDF 92 KB)

 Substance Abuse and Mental Health Services Administration, 2010